-Many recipes have downtime in them, so use your time wisely and sneak in a few quick and easy exercises to get in shape in the kitchen while you cook.
+Many recipes have downtime.
+Use your time wisely, and sneak in a few quick easy exercises to get in shape in the kitchen while you cook.

 Disclaimer: I’m not a fitness expert, please consult with your physician before starting any new workout routine.
 This is just what works for me.

 Two things that I always dread doing, realize it isn’t too bad as I’m doing it, then feel glad I took the time once it’s done: working out and cleaning the house.
 While there isn’t a lot of house cleaning that can be done in the shorts bursts of time that you have when cooking a meal, there are quite a few quick exercises you can sneak in to try to get in shape while cooking.

 There are a lot of recipes that have downtime in them, such as waiting for the water to boil, or the butter to melt, or the oil to heat, or the meal to bake.
 So instead of just standing around and watching (you know a watched pot never boils, right?) or wasting time playing on your phone, use the time to get in shape.

 These seven workouts can be done in basically any kitchen and don’t require any specialized equipment.
 You can do them all in short bursts using just your body weight as resistance.

 Especially during the holiday months, when there is so much delicious food to consume, keeping active is a must.
 Even 10 minutes a day is better than nothing!
 Trust me, we make a lot of food, and a lot of sweets.
 Keeping myself fit is also a priority.
 While I enjoy the treats, I make sure to do it all in moderation.

 Last Updated On: December 14, 2020